Surgical Removal of atypical Moles

 - Avoid constant irritation for a fresh scar in later stages of healing.
 Please remember, it might take up to 6 months for skin heal and regenerate.

-Finally, no matter what procedure you had, whether a laser or scalpel was used for the excision, it is important to acknowledge that kids, teenagers and young adults are at very high risk of keloid scarring.
+Finally, no matter what procedure you had, whether a laser or scalpel was used to cut through your skin, it is important to acknowledge that kids, teenagers and young adults are at very high risk of keloid scarring.

 *Every patient is unique, and cosmetic results can vary between patients.
 No two laser treatments will get same results – even if performed by the same physician on patients with similar conditions.